Player-Compatible Learning and Player-Compatible Equilibrium: Introduction

-One of these examples is a ``link-formation game,'' where players on each side decide whether or not to pay a cost to be \textbf{Active} and form links with all of the active players on the other side.
+One of these examples is a ``link-formation game,'' where players are split into two sides, and each player decides whether or not to pay a cost to be \textbf{Active} and form links with all of the active players on the other side.
+Players with lower costs are more compatible with \textbf{Active} and so experiment with it more.
 In the ``anti-monotonic'' version of the game, players who incur a higher private cost of link formation give lower benefits to their linked partners; in the ``co-monotonic'' version, higher cost players give others higher benefits.
-We show that the only PCE outcome in the anti-monotonic version is for all players to choose \textbf{Active}, while in the co-monotonic case both ``all \textbf{Active}'' and ``all \textbf{Inactive''} are PCE outcomes.
-In contrast, the equilibria that satisfy other equilibrium refinements do not depend on whether payoffs are anti-monotonic or co-monotonic.
+In the anti-monotonic version the only PCE outcome is for all players to choose \textbf{Active}, because the experimentation of the low-cost players induces all players on the other side to be \textbf{Active} as well.
+On the other hand, both ``all \textbf{Active}'' and ``all \textbf{Inactive''} are PCE outcomes in the co-monotonic case.
+In contrast to PCE making different predictions in the two versions of the game, other equilibrium refinements make the same predictions whether payoffs are anti-monotonic or co-monotonic.